ROCm/HIP/docs/markdown/hip_profiling.md

 #### Adding markers to applications

-Markers can be used to define application-specific events that will be recorded in the ATP file and displayed in the CodeXL gui.
+Markers can be used to define application-specific events that will be recorded in the ATP file and displayed in the CodeXL GUI.
 This can be particularly useful for visualizing how the higher-level phases of application behavior relate to the lower level HIP APIs, kernel launches, and data transfers.
 For example, an instrumented machine learning framework could show the beginning and ending of each layer in the network.

 Markers have a specific begin and end time, and can be nested.
-Nested calls are displayed hierarchically in the CodeXL gui, with each level of the hierarchy occupying a different row.
+Nested calls are displayed hierarchically in the CodeXL GUI, with each level of the hierarchy occupying a different row.

 The HIP APis are defined in "hip_profile.h":
 ```